-Comment: Consistent with the requirements of this section, proposed street improvements include the provision of planter strips that will accommodate street trees.
+Comment: Consistent with the requirements of this section, proposed street improvements include the provision of planter strips that will accommodate street trees for Hampton Drive, Windmill Drive, and the Pease Road frontage.
+A modification is being requested, however, to eliminate planter strips along Boulder Run Ct. and permit street trees behind the sidewalk.
+Please refer to the modification discussion above.